ChristianChimi/Australian-HealthCare-Cancer/README.md

 Steps:
   - Pre-processing: drop NaN values for years where we don't hace cancer information.
   - Segmentation: Dividing Dataset into Incidence and Mortality Dataframes, also create a different DF for uterine cancer.
-  - Data Reshgaping: Melt and pivot uterine cancer by age (for clustering)
+  - Data Reshaping: Melt and pivot uterine cancer by age (for clustering)

 EDA:
   - Plot of cancer incidence and mortality by age.